svylabs/stablebase/WHITEPAPER.md

-                                    StableBase: Experimental stablecoin protocol with alternate policy parameters.
+                                     StableBase: A Stablecoin protocol for wide user profiles.
                                                         Sridhar G<sg@svylabs.com>

 # Abstract
 One of the important functions of reserve bank in Traditional Finance is price stability.
 This is achieved through multiple policy tools, the primary one being controlling interest rates.
 There are other lesser known policy tools- like Repo rate, Reserve Ratio, etc. These tools aid in contracting and expanding the supply of money in the economy.
 In the cryptocurrency world, the primary tool used to control money supply for stablecoin protocols are the interest rate and the collateral requirements(which is usually fixed for a given collateral).
 There has not been much innovations since then.
-In this paper, we introduce StableBase, a new stablecoin protocol with 0% interest rates, but achieve the same effect of price stability, and contracting and expanding the money supply during different market conditions through two new policy tools, namely user defined stability rate, and user defined reserve ratio and how they play together to achieve price parity with the pegged currency.
+In this paper, we introduce StableBase, a new stablecoin protocol with 0% interest rates, but achieve the same effect of price stability, and contracting and expanding the money supply during different market conditions through two new policy tools, namely user defined stability rate, and user defined reserve ratio and how they play together to achieve price parity with the pegged currency and in the process enhancing the borrowing experience for a range of user profiles(regular to advanced users).

 # Introduction
 Most existing stablecoin issuing protocols(eg: MakerDAO, CurveUSD) use interest rate as a mechanism to incentivse and disincentivise borrowing.
 Liquity Protocol is currently the only protocol that offers interest free loans, but it suffers from capital efficiency and also fails to adapt to different market conditions, especially seen during high interest rate period, further the incentive structure to pay fee revenue to token holders as opposed to liquidity providers has had negative impact on the protocol as can be seen from the reduced circulation of the stablecoin.
 To improve on this, Liquity Protocol proposed launching v2 of their protocol with user defined interest rate(February 2024)[1] after our team had proposed user defined origination fee back in December 2023[2].
+However, interest rates and yield are not the only determining factors when it comes to improving the utility of stablecoins.
+The borrowing costs have to make sense for a range of user profiles.
+This cannot be achieved only through adaptible interest rates.

-This leaves a hole in interest free loans space as Liquity v1 is not suitable in all market conditions.
-In this paper, we discuss how we have evolved our original proposal of user defined origination fee into two new policy tools for CDP stablecoins- namely, user defined stability rate(origination fee is renamed to stability rate) and user defined reserve ratio(borrowing from reserve ratio in TradFi).
+Interest free loans by Liquity protocol were a step in the right direction, but it was an incomplete protocol that failed to adapt to market conditions.
+In this paper, we discuss a new protocol with 0% interest rate, and how we have evolved our original proposal of user defined origination fee into two new policy tools for CDP stablecoins- namely, user defined stability rate(origination fee is renamed to stability rate) and user defined reserve ratio(borrowing from reserve ratio in TradFi).
 Using these two tools, we also come up with robust stability mechanics and predictable redemptions for the StableBase protocol, at the same time the users enjoy maximum flexibility and predictability with their loans.

 # Collateral Debt Position
 Collateral Debt Position mechanism is the most popular mechanism used to create stablecoin protocols.
 Users can deposit collateral and borrow stablecoins based on the value of the collateral, provided the collateral sufficiently backs the debt at all times until the loan is closed.
 If the collateral drops in value beyond a threshold(usually 110% and varaible for different collateral types used based on the risk levels), a liquidation event is triggered that allows a liquidator to pay back the loan to get the underlying collateral for a discounted price(related to market value).